• Skip to primary navigation

 Notes

-SWEETENER: you can substitute the brown sugar and granulated for ½ cup maple syrup or agave.
-Note: liquid sweetener adds more moisture, so this will yield a moister consistency.
+3. Sweetener: You can substitute the brown sugar and granulated for ½ cup maple syrup or agave (Note: liquid sweetener adds more moisture, yielding a moister consistency).
 If you want it sweeter, don't add more liquid sweetener, just add ¼ cup dry sweetener of choice.
+Coconut or date sugar will work too, but it won't taste as sweet.

 Nutrition